CSI5138-2019Fall/CSI_5138_project_2019Fall/README.md

-# CSI_5138_project_2019Fall
+# project for CSI 5138:F00 (Intro of DL & RL)
-project group for CSI 5138 group members
+Feel free to modify everything you want.